-The American Cranberry is a medium sized, deciduous, berry-producing shrub.
+The American Cranberry is a medium sized, deciduous, berry-producing shrub and native food source.

-The bright red fruits have a strong, tart, cranberry flavor that can be sweetened into a rich preserve and/or mixed with other berries to make berry compote.
-They are small fruits with a central seed, becoming sweeter after Fall frosts.
+The bright red fruits have a strong, tart, cranberry flavor, becoming sweeter after Fall frosts.
+They are small fruits with a large central seed, but with some work, can be sweetened into a rich preserve and/or mixed with other berries to make berry compote.
 The berries are high in vitamin A and dietary fiber.

 American cranberries are also a rich source of antioxidants, a group of biochemicals shown to be an important part of the human diet.
 Research with fruits shows cultivated blueberries with a score of 24, which is higher than other commercial fruits studied.
 Anything above 40 is considered very high.
 American cranberries score much higher at 174.
 When the berries are processed, antioxidant levels change, but they are still high compared to other fruits.